zerocurrencycoin/Docs/README.md

 ZERO is a revolutionary cryptocurrency and transaction platform based on Zcash.

-ZERO offers total payment confidentiality, while still maintaining a decentralised network using a public blockchain.
+ZERO offers total payment confidentiality, while still maintaining a decentralized network using a public blockchain.

 ZERO combines Bitcoin’s security with Zcash’s anonymity and privacy.